FAQ - Faculty and Staff

 Early dismissal

 In the event of an early dismissal, the designated early dismissal time for the university’s on-campus classes, offices and business operations will be determined with each incident of inclement weather and followed consistently.
-Employees who are not identified as "weather or event essential personnel" will be dismissed to go home and will not be charged any leave for the balance of the employee's workday.
-If the early dismissal time occurs before the beginning of the shift, non-weather or event-essential personnel should not report to work.
+Employees who are not identified as “Essential On-site Weather, Emergency, and Event Personnel” will be dismissed to go home and will not be charged any leave for the balance of the employee's workday.
+If the early dismissal time occurs before the beginning of the shift, employees who are not identified as “Essential On-site Weather, Emergency, and Event Personnel” should not report to work.
 Employees who leave earlier than the designated dismissal time will be charged leave for the full amount of time that they are absent prior to the dismissal time.

 “Essential On-Site Weather, Emergency, and Event Personnel” are expected to remain at work as regularly scheduled, unless otherwise directed by their supervisor.

-Are extra-help hourly employees eligible for inclement weather pay?
+Are hourly employees eligible for inclement weather pay?

 What is meant by "the full amount of time that they are late" when an employee arrives after the designated opening time?